Barry Sonnenfeld

 Early Life and Background

-Barry Sonnenfeld was born April 1, 1953, in New York City, the son of Irene “Kelly” Kellerman, an art teacher, and Sonny Sonnenfeld, a lighting salesman and architectural lighting designer.
-He was raised in a Jewish family in New York City and developed an early interest in visual arts and storytelling.
+Barry Sonnenfeld was born and raised in New York City, New York, USA, into a Jewish family.
+He is the son of Irene “Kelly” Kellerman, an art teacher, and Sonny Sonnenfeld, a lighting salesman, educator, and architectural lighting designer.
+Growing up in New York provided him with early exposure to the arts and shaped his later interest in visual storytelling.
+His parents’ professional backgrounds in teaching and design gave him a foundational appreciation for creativity and craftsmanship.

 Barry Sonnenfeld Career